msoedov/agentic_security/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all content on Langalf website, Langalf’s GitHub organization, or any other official Langalf web presence allowing for community interactions, as well as at all official Langalf events, whether offline or online.
+This Code of Conduct applies to all content on Agentic Security website, Agentic Security’s GitHub organization, or any other official Agentic Security web presence allowing for community interactions, as well as at all official Agentic Security events, whether offline or online.

-The Code of Conduct also applies within project spaces and in public spaces whenever an individual is representing Langalf or its community.
+The Code of Conduct also applies within project spaces and in public spaces whenever an individual is representing Agentic Security or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed or de facto representative at an online or offline event.

 ## Conflict Resolution